quentin-marc/produitsLocaux/README.md

 Made with npm v16.13.2

-Do not forget to `npm i`
+Do not forget to `npm i` and to install mongoDB.

-In the project directory run: `DEBUG=myapp:* npm start`.
+In the project directory run: `npm start`.
 The server is then listening at http://localhost:3001.